 This unit builds technical competence in mass and energy balances for process design.
 Moving from simple mass and energy balances towards realistic and complex balances requires developing deeper modelling skills involving computer software, bringing together chemical thermodynamics and mathematics.
 You will learn how to use process simulation software through individual problem solving tasks and how it mimics the chemistry through practical laboratories.
 The unit builds on introductory concepts learned in EGB263 Process Systems, leading into EGH462 Process Control which focuses on dynamic behaviour.
 The embedded mathematics content constitutes 30% of the unit and provides intermediate level computational mathematics techniques to support student learning in intermediate level engineering units.

-EGB365 Fluid and Particle Mechanics
+EGB365 Fluid and Particle Systems

 This unit builds technical competence in the design and modelling of multiphase systems commonly encountered in chemical engineering.
 You will learn the fundamentals of fluid & particle mechanics, including the mechanics of particle settling, fluidisation regimes, fluid-fluid interactions, and flow through porous media.
 You also will learn about idealised reactor models, including continuously stirred tank reactors and plug flow reactor models, as well as various non-ideal reactor models.
 You will then apply this theory to develop mathematical models of a range of non-isothermal unit operations involving reactive multiphase heat and mass transfer, including fluidized beds, filtration systems, catalytic packed bed reactors, packed bed adsorption, chemical absorption, and distillation columns.
 You will also use numerical techniques to solve and analyse reactor models in python.
 The unit builds on introductory mass and energy balance concepts learned in EGB263 Process Systems.